KitchAIv1/KitchAIv1/README.md

 ## About My Work
 As a solo dev, I handle end-to-end development—from architecture to deployment.
 My projects emphasize rapid iteration, AI-assisted velocity (10x gains), and enterprise-grade quality (95+ Lighthouse scores, WCAG 2.1 AA).

+🧩 Note: Some earlier commits were made under an unlinked local Git email, so they may not appear in the public contribution graph.
+All projects here are fully developed and maintained by me, end-to-end.

 📫 Reach out: Willischavez2022@gmail.com | [https://www.linkedin.com/in/william-chavez-1197ba16a/] | [www.maxpulse-complete.vercel.app]

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=KitchAIv1&show_icons=true&theme=radical)